mochi-neko/StbImageSharpForUnity/README.md

 "mochineko.stbimagesharp-for-utity.demo": "https://github.com/mochi-neko/StbImageSharpForUnity.git?path=/Assets/Mochineko/StbImageSharpForUnity.Demo",
 ```

-to dependencies.
+to your dependencies.

 ## How to use

-Default usage with the [UniTask](https://github.com/Cysharp/UniTask) is as follows:
+A sample usage with the [UniTask](https://github.com/Cysharp/UniTask) is as follows:

 ```
 private async UniTask<Texture2D> LoadImageAsync(byte[] data)
 {
     await UniTask.SwitchToThreadPool();

-    // Decode image on a thread pool. var imageResult = ImageDecoder.DecodeImage(data);
+    // Decodes an image on a thread pool. var imageResult = ImageDecoder.DecodeImage(data);

     await UniTask.SwitchToMainThread();

-    // Create texture and set data on main thread. return imageResult.ToTexture2D();
+    // Creates a texture and set the pixel data on the main thread. return imageResult.ToTexture2D();
 }
 ```